DiscreteTom/rdiabv/README.md

 ## Performance

 Using textbook RSA as the test algorithm(the source code is available in `examples/raw-rsa`), with 4096 bits RSA key pair, each block contains 256 bytes data, using `go run` command to test.
-The results are as follows:
+The results are as follows(since each test will generate different data, we should focus on the differences of time consumption between all tests instead of the value of time consumptions):

 | Block Count | File Size | Time Consumption of Check One by One | Time Consumption of DHDD(Non-Parallel/Parallel) | Dimension of DHDD | Time Consumption of HTRM(Non-Parallel/Parallel) | HTRM Times |
 | --- |--- | --- | --- | --- | --- | --- |